player-ui/tools/language/metrics-output-plugin/README.md

 ### `outputDir?`

 Determines which directory to write the file to.
-Defaults to `target`.
+Defaults to where the script is run.

 ### `fileName?`

 Determines the name of the file to write.
-Defaults to `output.json`.
+Defaults to `metrics`.

 ### `rootProperties?`

-Any custom static to include at the root level of the output file.
+Any custom metadata to include at the root level of the output file.

 ## Output Format

-The plugin by default generates a JSON file with the following structure:
+The plugin by default generates a JSON file with the following example structure:

 ```json
 {